 Many individuals who have a problem with substance abuse also have another mental health issue that they’re dealing with.
 Substance abuse and other issues may feed off of each other in a way that makes it difficult to break the cycle.

-For the approximately 53% of individuals who are addicted to drugs and 37% of individuals who are addicted to alcohol, at least one other serious mental issue is impacting their life.
+For approximately 53% of individuals addicted to drugs and 37% of individuals addicted to alcohol, at least one other mental severe issue impacts their lives.

 Anxiety is one problem that they might face.
 Some people may also suffer from stress.
-Finding ways that you can cope with these if they’re pushing you toward drugs or alcohol may help you on your road to recovery.
+Finding ways to cope with these if they’re pushing you toward drugs or alcohol may help you on your road to recovery.

 What’s the Difference Between Anxiety and Stress?

-The main difference between anxiety and stress is that anxiety is internal and stress is external.
-Another is that stress will come and go, but anxiety is constantly present.
+The main difference between anxiety and stress is that pressure is internal, and the focus is external.
+Another is that stress will come and go, but fear is constantly present.

 Anxiety comes from within yourself.
 You may always have a feeling of dread deep within.
 It can interfere with the way you’re able to live your life.

 Some of the impacts of stress and anxiety are similar.
 They can both have physical and mental effects.
 These can include a change in your sleep habits, headaches, body aches, and high blood pressure.
 It’s possible that they can cause uneasiness and constant worry.

 It’s possible that stress and anxiety can make it difficult for you to enjoy life.
 You may turn to alcohol or drugs as a way to cope with these feelings.
 Addressing stress and anxiety may help you to avoid having to drink or use drugs.

 What Can You Do to Reduce Stress and Control Anxiety?